eCommerce

 Integrations and Add-Ons

 As a plugin, WooCommerce lets users turn their existing blog or website into a fully functional online store.
-Compared to Shopify, WooCommerce is noteworthy for its dexterous customization options and the plethora of extensions offered.
+Compared to Shopify, WooCommerce is noteworthy for its dexterous customization options and many extensions.

 Users can find over 55,000 apps in the WooCommerce Plugin Directory.
-From shipping tools to SEO to payment gateway integrations, merchants can access an abundance of features to meet the needs of their eCommerce business.
+From shipping tools to SEO to payment gateway integrations, merchants can access many features to meet the needs of their eCommerce business.
 The directory’s open-source nature and the continual presence of developers ultimately enhance functionality and security.

-While it pales in comparison to the sheer size of WooCommerce’s app offerings, the Shopify App Store showcases over 8,000 applications designed to add functionality and personality to your online shop.
-These apps include loyalty programs, live chat options, social media add features, and more.
+While it pales compared to the sheer size of WooCommerce’s app offerings, the Shopify App Store showcases over 8,000 applications designed to add functionality and personality to your online shop.
+These apps include loyalty programs, live chat options, social media add-on features, and more.
 While free integrations are available, it should be noted that many of these offerings will come at an additional cost.

 Customer support representative.